Tom Terral: State politics

+Tenure as governor

 During Terral's term the first state park was opened at Petit Jean Mountain.
 Construction of the state hospital was commenced during his tenure and the post of Commissioner of Insurance and Revenue was created.
 After one term, Terral was unseated in the Democratic primary by Martineau, who accused him of having previously taken kickbacks from publishers in developing the state-approved list of public school textbooks.
 Terral would become the first of three Arkansas governors denied second terms.
 The others were Francis Cherry, and Frank White.

 Death

 After his term as governor, Terral made three unsuccessful comeback bids for Governor and returned to his private law practice in Little Rock, where he died in 1946.
 Terral is interred at Roselawn Memorial Park Cemetery in Little Rock.

 He and his wife, Eula Terral (same maiden and married names), originally from Pine Bluff in Jefferson County, had no children.